Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-There are a number of varieties that affect Avocado trees, and if this is not addressed quickly it can take over the tree and kill it.
+Two of the leading causes of avocado tree death are root rot and fungal diseases.
+The thing is, there are a number of varieties that affect avocado trees, and if this is not addressed quickly it can take over the tree and kill it.

-It’s important to be aware that brown leaves on your Avocado tree don’t always mean it is diseased.
+Note that brown leaves on your avocado tree don’t always mean it is diseased.
 There are times when too much sun and too much heat will certainly cause the leaves to yellow or turn brown.

 In these cases, watering them more consistently and keeping them out of full sunlight is a good idea.

-So, what can you do if your Avocado tree is diseased?
+So, what can you do if your avocado tree is actually diseased?
 Here are some steps you can take to return it to a healthy state:

 Wilting Avocado Tree

-The first thing you need to do is take note of all of the symptoms.
-Take them to a local gardening center and talk to someone who understands what it might be.
+The first thing I recommend doing is taking note of all of the symptoms.
+Then, head to a local gardening center and talk to someone who understands what it might be.

 Doing this will determine how you are going to handle reviving the tree and potentially eliminating the disease that is causing the problem.